tomoleary/tomoleary.github.io/_pages/research.md

 <figure>
   <img src="/assets/images/ResearchLCS.png" alt="">
   <figcaption> Lagrangian Coherent Structures (LCSs) in the ABC flow.
-Elliptic LCS families in blue, red, and green, and Parabolic LCS in yellow.. </figcaption>
+Elliptic LCS families in blue, red, and green, and Parabolic LCS in yellow. </figcaption>
 </figure>

 A Lagrangian coherent structure (LCS) is an influential material surface which acts as a skeleton of observed mixing patterns in a dynamical system.